 My blog is starting to grow faster than ever, and a large part of that has to do with using Tailwind for my Pinterest strategy.

 I went from a blogger who was a little lost on the ins and outs of Pinterest…

 …to someone who now has an almost 100% increase in the daily views on my profile.
 Pinterest is now the #1 referrer of traffic to my website.
-If you’re interested in growing your blog and increasing your tribe in 2017, Pinterest is the answer, and Tailwind can help get ya there.
+If you’re interested in growing your blog and increasing your tribe, Pinterest is the answer, and Tailwind can help get ya there.

 Do you currently use Pinterest for your blog?
 Have you ever used Tailwind or a similar program?
 What has your experience been like?
 I want to know about your successes and future plans to increase your blog’s exposure—let me know your thoughts in the comments below!